stormpath/stormpath-documentation/source/007_multitenancy.rst

 b.
 Modeling Tenants in Stormpath
 =================================

-In our :ref:`Account Management <account-mgmt-header>` section we discussed two kinds of Account Stores: :ref:`Directories <directory-mgmt>`, and :ref:`Groups <group-mgmt>`.
+In our :ref:`Account Management <account-mgmt>` chapter we discussed two kinds of Account Stores: :ref:`Directories <directory-mgmt>`, and :ref:`Groups <group-mgmt>`.
 For multi-tenant applications there is an additional **Organization** resource, which functions like a virtual Account Store that itself wraps both Directories and Groups.

 .. note::